srajpal/Unity2D_PokemonPrototype/README.md

 Important notes.

-When adding sprites make sure to change "Filter Mode" to Point (no filter) and change "Compression" to none.
+When adding sprites update the PPU (Pixels Per Unit) and make sure to change "Filter Mode" to Point (no filter) and change "Compression" to none.
 This will make the pixel art more clean and clear.